Effective Date: May 14, 2019

 In complying with court orders and similar legal processes, Cloudsmith strives for transparency.
 When permitted, we will make a reasonable effort to notify users of any disclosure of their information, unless we are prohibited by law or court order from doing so, or in rare, exigent circumstances.

-If you would like to cancel your account or delete your Personally Identifiable Information, you may do so in your user profile.
-We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements, but barring legal requirements, we will delete your full profile (within reason) within 30 days.
+If you would like to cancel your account and initiate deletion of your Personally Identifiable Information, you may do so in your user profile.
+As above, we will retain and use your information as necessary to comply with our legal obligations, resolve disputes, maintain security, and enforce our agreements, but barring legal requirements, the timeframe above will be observed for deletion.